 Begin by roasting the vegetables, garlic, and fresh herbs on a sheet pan with olive oil, Kosher salt, and black pepper.
 Discard the herbs, then purée (or place in a pot and purée with an immersion blender) with some vegetable stock.

 Stir in a little ground nutmeg, then top with crispy pancetta and a drizzle of heavy cream.
+This with a bowl of cheesy butternut squash carbonara is a dream fall meal for me.

 Alternatives to pancetta: crispy bacon, croutons, roasted chickpeas, or pumpkin seeds.